Rizwan A. Siddiqi, PE

 Rizwan is a registered professional engineer in the state of Maryland and District of Columbia and a graduate of Virginia Tech, where he earned his master’s degree in civil and environmental engineering.

 He has held leadership positions in a variety of professional associations and is currently serving a three-year term on the Maryland Transportation Commission.
-He is also the Immediate Past President and National Director of the American Council of Engineering Companies/Metro Washington (ACEC/MW) as well as a current member of the Advisory Board of the Department of Civil Engineering at the University of the District of Columbia (UDC).
+He is also a Past President and National Director of the American Council of Engineering Companies/Metro Washington (ACEC/MW) as well as a current member of the Advisory Board of the Department of Civil Engineering at the University of the District of Columbia (UDC).

 In 2011, Maryland Governor Martin O’Malley appointed him as the Commissioner for the Maryland Higher Education Commission (MHEC); he was reappointed by Governor Larry Hogan in June 2018 and served his term until December 2019.
 In 2008, he was appointed by Governor O’Malley to serve on the Science, Technology, Engineering and Mathematics (STEM) Task Force to create a statewide plan to maintain Maryland’s competitive knowledge-based economy.

 In 2016, he served on the Commission to Modernize State Procurement, created by Maryland Governor Larry Hogan to improve the state’s procurement process and increase efficiency.

 He also served as a director for Howard EcoWorks, a registered non-profit charged with promoting environmentally sustainable projects and youth employment.
 In 2013, recognizing his environmental stewardship, Howard County Executive Ken Ulman appointed Rizwan to serve on the Environmental Sustainability Board for a 2-year term.
 In 2015, he was appointed by Howard County Executive Allan Kittleman to serve as co-chair of the Howard County Energy Task Force.